-Our Mission is to promote resilience in all people by increasing understanding of the impacts of traumas and stressors such as Adverse Childhood Experiences and the importance of protective factors like positive relationships.
-We aim for a comprehensive, cross-sector, and systematic approach to foster education, awareness and action.
+The Maine Resilience Building Network mission is to promote resilience in Maine’s communities, children and families by increasing the understanding of the impacts of Adverse Childhood Experiences (ACEs) and the importance of building resilience through protective factors such as positive relationships.

 MRBN welcomes new members at any time, and meetings are held five times/year.

 Since 2012, MRBN participated in research, and has reached out to communities throughout the state.
 By working with local partners, we have offered over 600 offered trainings to help spread the word about ACEs and help build resilience and increase trauma informed work in Maine schools and communities.

 MRBN’s Community Resilience Facilitators can help your group have insightful and engaging conversation about the impact of ACEs in your community and ways to build resilience.
 Educational sessions can be customized to your community or organizational needs.